Slavery in Angola: Trade and conquest

 The Portuguese Empire conquered the Mbundu people of Angola, incorporating the local economy into the Atlantic slave trade.
 In 1610, Friar Luís Brandão, the head of Portuguese-run Luanda Jesuit college, wrote to a Jesuit who questioned the legality of the enslavement of native Angolans, saying, "We have been here ourselves for forty years and there have been many learned men here and in the province of Brazil who never have considered the trade illicit."
 He further stated that only a small number of Natives may have been enslaved illegally, and that the Portuguese at least converted them to Christianity.
 Angola exported slaves at a rate of 10,000 per year in 1612.
 The Portuguese built a new port in Benguela in 1616 to expand Portugal's access to Angolan slaves.
 From 1617 to 1621, during the governorship of Luís Mendes de Vasconcellos, up to 50,000 Angolans were enslaved and shipped to the Americas.
 The Vergulde Valck, Dutch slave-traders, bought 675 of the 1,000 slaves sold in Angola in 1660.

 During at least the 18th and 19th centuries, Angola was the principal source of slaves who were forced into the Atlantic slave trade.
+A 1972 study estimated that over the years 1723-1771, approximately 203,000 slaves were exported from Luanda.
+Rio de Janeiro was the destination for more than half of those slaves.
+Between 3-6% of the slaves were children.
+Mortality at sea was 9.5% for adult slaves and 6.2% for child slaves.